TANGO-Project/self-adaptation-manager/README.md

 APP_FINISHED,EQ,KILL_SIMILAR_APPS,WARNING,0,0,application=RK-Bench
 ```

 All rules may have time constraints specified as parameters, these cover aspects such as the START_TIME, END_TIME and DAY_OF_WEEK, to which the rule is applicable.
-An example of these parameters are given below, which restrict a rule to monday to friday, 9am to 5pm:
+An example of these parameters are given below, which restrict a rule to Monday to Friday, 9am to 5pm:

 ```
 START_TIME=9:00;END_TIME=17:00;DAY_OF_WEEK=1111100